Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 Have a laptop with 8GB of RAM and want to run AI locally?
 This article is a breakdown: what works, what barely runs, and what's not even worth downloading.
 No illusions, with specific models and commands for each task.
 If you're not yet familiar with Ollama — start with our introductory article on what Ollama is and why developers are massively switching to local AI.

-🎯 Honest Arithmetic: How Much RAM is Actually Left for the Model
+🎯 How much RAM is actually left for the model

-Short Answer: With 8GB of RAM, about 4–5GB is realistically available for an AI model.
+Short answer: With 8GB of RAM, 4–5GB is realistically available for an AI model.
 The rest is taken by the operating system, browser, and background processes.
-This dictates the main rule: on 8GB, models up to 3–7B parameters in 4-bit quantization work comfortably.
+This defines the main rule: models up to 3–7B parameters in 4-bit quantization work comfortably on 8GB.

 8GB RAM is not 8GB for the model.
 It's 8GB minus the OS, minus Chrome, minus everything you forgot to close.